 So now, we take the most important quality of God out of the equation.
 We say what if there is a God, but He is not Righteous?
 If so, we are doomed regardless no matter what.
 Essentially then, it is up to us to overcome the chaos, as we are enveloped in a chaotic system through entropy, seeking the dissolution of ALL order.
 We can further conclude through the fermi paradox that advanced life is extremely rare in the universe.
 Not that because life is uncommon, but intelligent life becomes too powerful over nature for it’s own good.
-The logical conclusion is that all other intelligent civilizations must have annihilated themselves.
-So, we can expect an inevitable future where there is great war between the nations.
+The logical conclusion is that all other intelligent civilizations must have annihilated themselves – that or they simply wish to not be seen.
+Regardless, we can expect an inevitable future where there is great war between the nations.
 The only thing that will prevent this great war is a one-world government.
 To some this one-world government will be a beacon of peace, but to those that wish to remain individuals and free, it will be the opposite.
-Man will be governing man, and it will be fucking shitty, because man’s natural form of government is a selfish form or authoritarianism.
+Man will be governing man, and it will be ripe with hypocrisy, because man’s natural form of government is a selfish form of authoritarianism.

 #3: Without the absolute proof otherwise, we therefore find it in our best interest to believe there is a God.
 Such that, first and foremost, God be of love, mercy, righteousness, and having the highest authority over what happens within the universe.
 As we seek prosperity in our future, we believe that only through God can we truly rest assured our interests will be accounted.